Made from pasteurized or unpasteurized sheep's milk

 The Manchego cheese is produced in the La Mancha region of Spain, which is also home to Don Quixote.
 It is made from pasteurised sheep's milk.
 It is one of the popular cheeses from Spain and comes under the PDO (DOP) guidelines.

 The rind is inedible with a distinctive, traditional herringbone basket weave pattern, pressed on it.
 A typical ear wheat pattern is pressed onto the top and bottom wheels of the cheese.
 Manchego cheese is available in many varieties depending on its age.

 Semi Curado - semi-firm cheese aged around 3 weeks to 3 months.
 It is supple and moist.
 The flavour is fruity, grass, hay with a tangy note.

-Viejo - Manchego cheese aged for 1-2 years.
-The flavour is sharp and it becomes crumbly in texture while the interior of the cheese acquires a butterscotch colour.
+Viejo - firm cheese aged for 1-2 years.
+The flavour is sharp and it becomes crumbly in texture.
 It has a sweet, lingering taste.

 Manchego cheeses are best paired with a sherry.
 Cheeses similar to Manchego are called 'Machego like cheeses', but the producers cannot legally name the cheese as Manchego.